Beware Of These Social Media Mistakes When Promoting Your Business

 People don’t like reading, especially if it’s one of many posts in their feeds.
 So, make your messages short even if it means omitting important information.
 Just place a link leading to your blog so that people could learn more, instead of copying the whole text, because some users will not even look at what the text says after seeing how long it is.

 Boost your Facebook marketing efforts with our Facebook Business add-on.
-It saves you time, helps run advertising campaigns on FB and more.
+It saves you time, helps run advertising campaigns on FB, and more.

-Common Instagram marketing mistakes
+Social media mistakes: common Instagram marketing mistakes

 Posting low-quality photos